Rajgupta36/Rajgupta36/README.md

 ## 🧠 About Me

-I am Raj Gupta, a MERN stack and Next.js developer.
+I am Raj Gupta, a MERN ,Django and Next.js developer.
 Currently expanding my technical horizons by delving into DevOps methodologies and cloud infrastructure automation to make scalable and efficient applications.

 🤖 My latest endeavor is developing a GitHub Automation Tool, a project driven by my commitment to streamline development workflows.
 I believe in using automation for enhanced productivity, and this tool represents my vision for making development processes more efficient and accessible.